SemahBA/old_blog/content/project/DoctorHTB/index.md

  ![](https://i.imgur.com/VLuCM1c.png)

  Following the image , we get it's either Jinja2 or Twig.
+But since it's a python application, It's pretty obvious that the template engine is Jinja2.

 ## Gaining Reverse Shell